-For those of you who haven’t heard of Periscope, it is the most talked about application in the world of Internet.
-Despite being still new to the circuit, Periscope has been able to receive all the praises from the crowd.
-It is a simple live video streaming app, which is currently available on iOS and Android.
-It was launched in early 2014 and was acquired by Twitter in Jan 2015.
+Periscope is a simple live video streaming app, available on iOS and Android.
+It was launched in early 2014, and was acquired by Twitter in 2015.
 The acquisition makes sense, as the app is a video version of Twitter.
-Imagine where you can see everything live happening on Twitter – That’s what Periscope is all about.
+Imagine somewhere where you can see everything happening on Twitter – that’s what Periscope and Periscope marketing is all about.

-Having said that, there are things to watch out for when it comes to Periscope marketing and this article aims to highlight just that.
+Having said that, there are things to watch out for when it comes to marketing with Periscope and this article aims to highlight just that.
 For a list of 5 Do’s and Dont’s about Periscope marketing, please read on…

 1. Broadcast to Twitter

 Before you start your live broadcast it is advisable to let everyone on Twitter know as well.
 The app comes with an option that can send an alert to all your Twitter followers that you are going live.
-This particularly helps in expanding your reach.
-Your followers on Twitters can watch your broadcast from web or directly from their smartphone and can also catch the action through “replay” option, which is available for 24 hours after you’re done broadcasting.
+This helps expand your reach.
+Your followers on Twitters can watch your broadcast from the web or directly from their smartphones and can also catch the action through the “replay” option, which is available for 24 hours after you’re done broadcasting.

 Using fancy fonts and emoticons for your name can hurt your presence and aim.
 The best thing is to keep it simple, so your audience can find you easily or refer your broadcast to their friends.
-Fancy fonts and emots can work at a personal level but not as much when it comes to spreading your business message.
+Fancy fonts and emojis can work on a personal level but not as much when it comes to spreading your business message.

-Considering the above facts, using emoji fonts in your name could mean you are missing on a good chunk of potential viewers.
-This is because at times, fonts and emoticons that work on iOS may simply not work on Android and other platforms and vice versa.
+Considering the above facts, using emoji fonts in your name could mean you are missing out on potential viewers.
+This is because, at times, fonts and emoticons that work on iOS may simply not work on Android and other platforms or vice versa.
 So, why be fancy when you can do better being simple?

 There is a simple option in your app that lets you save your broadcast to your phone.
 Remember to save all your broadcasts so that you can later use them.
-Ideally, once you are done with your broadcast, you should save it to your phone and then later upload it your YouTube channel with rich and relevant keywords to improve your goggle ranking.
-Other than that you can exchange the saved videos with your audience as an opt-in where they will sign up with their email, allowing you to grow your email database.
+Ideally, once you are done with your broadcast, you should save it to your phone and then upload it your YouTube channel with rich and relevant keywords to improve your Goggle ranking.
+Other than that you can also exchange the videos with your audience as an opt-in where they sign up with their email, allowing you to grow your email database.

 4. Don’t Overdo the Greeting Part